azargh/checkpoint/readme.txt

 3. In a similar vein, the instance is ssh'able from anywhere (but only the person who is using this codebase has the private key since it's part of the installation steps)
    This ties to point (1) made above.

+4. I was not able to do the bonuses in time. :(